ecruzolivera/ecruzolivera-website/src/posts/2 - Cpp for Embedded Systems Part 2 Delegates and Signals/2 - Cpp for Embedded Systems Part 2 Delegates and Signals.md

 tags : ["cpp", "containers", "collections", "embedded systems", "microcontrollers"]
 ---

-# Cpp for Embedded Systems Part 2: Delegates and Signals

 Here I am in the mission of provoking an aneurysm to the "hardcore" C/ASM microcontrollers developers.
 On this front, several months ago, I posted the first article in the series where is explained a technique using C++ template magic with a little of inheritance, to archive true type-safe and bound-checked containers at compile time without using dynamic memory allocation.

 In this article, I will explain how to leverage those containers to use a Delegate and a Signal class that can be used with the following requirements: